Technology

 What is a chatbot and its Role in customer support?

-Chatbots can be very useful in customer support because they can be integrated into call centre systems and will work 24/7 to answer any incoming call from users.
-Chatbots can understand what the user is asking for thanks to their ability to recognise the natural language.
-It then determines what the user actually needs to know using cutting-edge intelligence technologies.
+Chatbots can be very useful in customer support because they can be integrated into call centre systems and will work 24/7 to answer incoming calls from users.
+Chatbots can understand what the user is asking for thanks to their ability to recognise natural language.
+It then determines what the user needs to know using cutting-edge intelligence technologies.
 Also, these technologies are starting to use machine learning and deep learning to improve their answers and suggestions by learning from how users interact with them.

 Different Types of ChatBots